The work of a food technologist can range from developing recipes and modifying manufacturing processes to managing the safety and legality of food

 There are various short courses that can be taken throughout your career in areas such as food hygiene or meat safety, or in a specific subject that relates to your role such as advanced baking.
 Other relevant courses include subjects in science and technology or sales and marketing.
 Courses may be paid for by employers.

-You may choose to undertake full or part-time postgraduate study in a related area if you don't already hold that qualification.
+You may choose to undertake full or part-time postgraduate study in a related area in order to specialise or develop your career in a certain direction.
 Courses are offered in areas such as:

 • food biotechnology/bioscience